FLHDE/freelancer-hd-edition/README.md

 ## Installation instructions
 [Visit this link to view the installation instructions.](https://github.com/BC46/freelancer-hd-edition/wiki/Freelancer:-HD-Edition-installation-instructions)

-## Contributing
-Have something to contribute to make the mod even better?
-Feel free to create a pull request or feature request!
-We are always open to new suggestions and improvements.
-Making the repository public has allowed us as a community to create the best possible HD mod for Freelancer out there since many modders from around the world have contributed to this project.

 ## Related projects
 - [Freelancer: HD Edition Installer](https://github.com/oliverpechey/Freelancer-hd-edition-install-script)
   - Source code for the Inno Setup script which is used to install Freelancer: HD Edition.